Orpheus-21/gunti/README.md

 ## requirements

 Odin `dev-2026-08` or newer.
-Linux — later stages use posix termios for raw mode, so Windows is out and staying out.

-## stages

-1. **done** — list a directory, sorted, exit.
-2. raw mode, cursor, `j`/`k` to move a highlight, `q` to quit.
-3. `Enter`/`l` into a directory, `h` back out, path bar.
-4. maybe: size/permission line, delete with a confirm, rename.

-No config file, no themes, no keybinding system, no preview pane, no mouse.
-If any of that ever shows up here, something has gone wrong.
+## Some obvious things that aren't here yet(differed to later stages)

+1. A config file
+2. themes
+3. keybinding system
+4. preview panes